Gagravarr/VorbisJava/README.txt

 Apache Tika
 -----------
-Included in the tika module are Parser and Detector plugins for Apache Tika for Ogg based file formats (current Ogg, Vorbis and FLAC).
+Included in the tika module are Parser and Detector plugins for Apache Tika for Ogg based file formats (current Ogg, Vorbis, Opus and FLAC).

 These include appropriate service registry entries for Tika to allow these plugins to be automatically loaded by Tika.
 Simply ensure that the